LearnLib/alex/documentation/src/main/docs/contents/dev-docs/development/README.md

 Make sure you have the following software installed on your development machine:

-1. Java JDK 8 or greater
+1. Java JDK 8 or JDK 11
 2. Node.js v10 and NPM v6
 3. Git
 4. Maven 3.3.*